The Son of Seven Mothers: India

 Lal Behari Day published a Bengali tale titled The Boy whom Seven Mothers suckled.
 In this tale, a king has seven queens, but no son.
 A holy mendicant tells him to a mango tree in the forest whose mangoes can grant fertility to his queens.
 The king takes the mangoes home with him and gives them to his seven wives.
 They all eat the fruits and become pregnant.
-One day, he finda a young lady of "peerless beauty" - in truth, a raksasha - and marries her.
+One day, he finds a young lady of "peerless beauty" - in truth, a raksasha - and marries her.
 As proof of his love for her, she demands the other queens are blinded and killed.
 The king consents to her wish and orders the execution of the seven queens.
 The minister only blinds them, and hides them in a cave uphill.
 Inside the cave, the queens each give birth to their children, and six of the babies are sacrificed to feed the others.
 The seventh queen, however, spares her son and tells the others she will nurse him.
 The other queens also agree to suckle the boy, and he grows up "the hardiest and strongest boy that ever lived".
-Meanwhile, the raksashí queen begins to eat the entire roayl family, and the palace's servants - even the cook - to sate her rapacious appetite.
+Meanwhile, the raksashí queen begins to eat the entire royal family, and the palace's servants - even the cook - to sate her rapacious appetite.
 With no more cook to prepare him the food, the boy takes up the job, while also avoiding any attempt of the raksashi queen to devour him.
 Until one day, when the raksashi queen gives him a letter and sends him to her mother to get her a melon twelve cubits long.
 Realizing the mission is a trap, the boy tears up the letter and visits the raksashí queen's mother, across the ocean.
 The boy notices a bird in a cage, and the raksashí tells him it contains the soul of the raksashí queen.
 While the monsters are away foraging for food, the boy takes the caged bird with him and returns with the melon to the king's palace.
 Some time later, the people tell the king "a monstrous bird" has been devouring the citizens, so much so that the town is almost desolate.
 The boy promises the king he will find the culprit, and says that the queen must be in the same room as him.
 The boy brings the caged bird to the court, reveals the queen is a raksashí, and strangles the bird, so that the raksashí queen falls dead immediately.
 The king restores the seven co-queens.